siddharth-2002/Luganodes-task/richtext_converted_to_markdown.md

 2. Create a dashboard for monitoring ETH deposits.
 3. Configure Grafana alerts and integrate them with your Telegram bot via the **Alert Notification** section in Grafana.

+### Step 7: Setting up Prometheus for Metrics Collection

+1. Install and set up a Prometheus instance using the official Prometheus documentation.

+2. Configure Prometheus to scrape metrics from your ETH deposit tracker application by adding it to the `prometheus.yml` configuration file:

+    yaml

+    Copy code

+    `scrape_configs:
+      - job_name: 'eth-deposit-tracker'
+        static_configs:
+          - targets: ['localhost:3000']  # Replace with your application's address`

+3. Define custom metrics in your application for Prometheus to scrape.
+Add metrics to `tracker.js` and expose them using an HTTP endpoint.

+4. Set up alerts in Prometheus based on your custom metrics and configure alerting rules to notify via Grafana or other channels.

 * * * * *

 Code Structure